ParthChatupale/AgriSensePro/README.md

 - **Offline Support**: Works without internet using cached data
 - **Multi-Language**: Available in English and Marathi (more languages coming soon)

+## Why This System Feels Different

+- **Hybrid Fusion Engine**: Most dashboards lean only on rule-based heuristics or only on machine learning.
+Our engine blends both—transparent agronomy rules catch the “must-not-miss” events while lightweight ML scores refine confidence.
+Farmers see advice they can trust, and we can explain why it fired.
+- **Built-in Community Support**: Shifting conversations away from scattered WhatsApp groups, the community page gives verified farmers a place to post photos, describe issues, and crowdsource fixes.
+That feedback loop also flows back into the Fusion Engine roadmap.

+### Impact in the Field

+- Alerts are grounded in data *and* agronomy knowledge, so farmers take action faster.
+- Discussions stay inside KrushiRakshak, helping extension workers monitor trends and respond with empathy.
+- The blended approach reduces false positives and keeps the experience relatable instead of “black-box AI.”

 ## System Architecture

 ### How It Works